isomerpages/isomerpages-govtech/media/technews/_posts/2019-03-20-how-govtech-simulates-four-million-bus-rides-a-day.md

 Before being able to build a robust simulator, one must have data.
 Fortunately for the GovTech OGP team, LTA logs copious amounts of real-world farecard data, which captures commuter behaviours.
 In the same way, you would have to know a person well enough to understand how he or she may react to an unexpected turn of events, the farecard data would serve as a baseline for analysing potential bus route changes.

 The next step involves choosing a model for analysing data.
-In this case, the GovTech ODP team decided on what is known as a directed graph model, wherein data is organised as nodes and edges.
+In this case, the GovTech OGP team decided on what is known as a directed graph model, wherein data is organised as nodes and edges.

 Applied to the context of bus services, a node represents a state in a commuter’s journey—a bus stop, or fare gate, for instance.
 Edges indicate a transition between states, which could mean that the commuter is walking, boarding, travelling or alighting.
 Since bus routes have a fixed starting and ending point, the edges were deemed directional.
 Using this model, the team generated a network of approximately 33,000 nodes and some 84,000 edges.
 Edge weights, or travel times, were estimated based on peak period farecard data and the on-ground experience of bus planners.